 Sharing is caring – and saves on waste

-On the first #PlasticFreeFriday here at the office we decided to combine forces and hosted a shared lunch.
+As part of promoting using less plastic here at the office we decided to combine forces and hosted a shared plastic-free lunch.
 It was great to get together with colleagues and escape the dreaded desk lunch.

 I bought in some bread from a local baker (wrapped in a paper bag).
 A colleague made guacamole.
 Some people brought in home-cooked food to share and my boss made cakes.